tomRiddle-the1st/network_traffic_classification/README.md

 A: At least 500 flows per application for reasonable accuracy.
 The full MIRAGE-2019 dataset contains 120K+ flows across 20 apps.

 **Q: Can I use this for real-time traffic classification?**
-A: The model is trained for batch classification.
+A: The model is trained for classification.
 For real-time use, you'll need to implement a flow extraction pipeline and load the trained model for predictions.

 **Q: Does this work with encrypted traffic?**
 A: Yes!
 The system uses flow-level statistical features, not packet payloads, so it works with encrypted traffic (HTTPS, VPN, TLS).